 It's free to try it at the Urban Ecology Center in Milwaukee.

-In La Crosse, the University of Wisconsin Outdoor Connection charges $11 for two days' rental.
+In La Crosse, the University of Wisconsin Outdoor Connection charges $12 daily, $5 each additional day.

 If you want to buy gear, outdoors stores offers sales at the beginning and end of the season.
 And you can find amazing deals on Craigslist, because many people buy new gear and never use it.
 Just don't be one of them!